NishanthNarayananKP/Coursera_Introduction-to-Embedded-Systems-Software-and-Development-Environments/Course Notes/1- Embedded System Development Components/README.md

 ![](Images/commit.png)

 - In order to reduce data overhead, git allows the commit to store just the information on the changes between the current version to be committed and the previous one -which is called the parent commit-.
-In other words, git is actually tracking the deltas or the changes between each successive commit, meaning that not all files are updated in each commit ... just the changed ones.
+In other words, git is actually tracking the deltas or the changes between each successive commit, meaning that not all files are updated in each commit, just the changed ones.

 ![](Images/deltas.png)